 TUgis Conference is committed to supporting GIS professionals through training and professional development opportunities.
-Training sessions are held at Towson University College of Liberal Arts.
 Training sessions are filled on a first come, first served basis.

 Instructor: Art Lembo